 1 out of every 5 people will get skin cancer.
 Skin cancer is the most common form of cancer in the world.
 If caught early, it is the easiest form of cancer to treat.
 That doesn’t mean should put it off—if you see something that is changing on your skin, you should have it checked immediately.

 Dermatology Office, P.C., has two locations to conveniently serve you, in the 2nd floor at the Coppertop, in Poplar Bluff, Missouri, and in Paragould, Arkansas.
-Contact us today to schedule a consultation with board-certified dermatologist Lance Yeoman.
+Contact us today to schedule a consultation.

 Melanoma is the most deadly form of skin cancer.
 Melanoma can look harmless.
 The symptoms are often subtle and can go unnoticed.
 While symptoms go unnoticed, melanoma has the potential to become metastic — meaning it can spread to other parts of your body.
 Mestatasizing is the most dangerous aspect of melanoma.
 It can spread to the liver, lungs, and brain.